Leapense/swap-monitor-service/README.md

 - Sudo privileges.
 - For GUI sudo password prompts, the Zenity askpass helper script is required.

-## Zenity Askpass Helper

-To enable a GUI password prompt for sudo commands, create a Zenity askpass helper script:

-1. Create a file named `zenity_askpass.sh` with the following content:

-    ```bash
-    #!/bin/bash
-    zenity --password --title="Sudo Password Required" --text="Please enter your sudo password:" 2>/dev/null
-    ```

-2. Make the script executable and note its full path:

-    ```bash
-    chmod +x /path/to/zenity_askpass.sh
-    ```

-3. The main script (`swapMemMonitoring.sh`) exports the environment variable `SUDO_ASKPASS` pointing to this helper so that sudo commands invoked with the `-A` option will use it.

 ## Installation

 ### Using the Installer Script